. . .

 Which Personal Fitness Tracker is Right?

 The ABC’s Joel Werner and Tegan Osborne report that around 50% of people stop wearing their fitness tracker within 12 months of purchasing it.
-So it seems that selection of the right device for the right purpose is crucial to any device’s longevity of use.
+So it seems that the selection of the correct device for the right purpose is crucial to any device’s longevity of use.

-What did seem to be a common theme was to consider the comfort and look of the unit (as you generally wear them 24 hours a day), the battery life/recharge time, ease of device use as well as the user interface (via smartphone or laptop apps).
+A common theme that emerged was the importance of considering the comfort and appearance of the unit (since you wear them 24 hours a day), as well as factors like battery life/recharge time, ease of use, and the user interface (accessible via smartphone or laptop apps).

-Fact: There are a heap of different devices out there at a huge range of prices from the cost-effective to the insane.
-Finding the right device is a personal choice and it may take you a few goes to find the device that’s right for you.
-Do your research and talk with your friends who use fitness trackers, find out what they like and dislike about their units and see if you can try theirs on.
-And if in doubt handy services like USA-based Lumoid provide devices for rental so you can ‘try before you buy’.
+Fact: There is a wide variety of devices available at a vast range of prices, from cost-effective to extremely expensive.
+Finding the correct device is a personal choice, and it may take you a few tries to find the device that’s right for you.
+Do your research and talk with your friends who use fitness trackers.
+Find out what they like and dislike about their units, and see if you can try theirs on.
+And if in doubt, handy services like USA-based Lumoid provide devices for rental so you can ‘try before you buy’.

 The skinny?
-Decide on what’s important for you, set a budget and do your research before you buy.
+Decide on what’s essential for you, set a budget and do your research before you buy.

 How to Use a Personal Fitness Tracker Well

-Once you’ve chosen your personal fitness tracker the first thing you’ll want to do is customise it.
-Add in your personal user settings (height, weight, stride, etc.) according to the app to make sure more accurate results.
+Once you’ve chosen your personal fitness tracker, the first thing you’ll want to do is customise it.
+Add in your personal user settings (height, weight, stride, etc.) according to the app to ensure more accurate results.

-Next, and most importantly, is to decide on what you want to track and set some goals, like hours of activity, heart rates and daily steps.
-If in doubt use your tracker for a week first to know what your baseline is, then set realistic goals that stretch you a little more each week.
+Next, and most importantly, is to decide on what you want to track and set some goals, like hours of activity, heart rate and daily steps.
+If in doubt, use your tracker for a week first to know what your baseline is, then set realistic goals that stretch you a little more each week.

-To keep your motivation you might want to join a virtual group.
+To keep your motivation, you might want to join a virtual group.
 Many brands have virtual groups in the apps that allow you to connect with others and share selected statistics (like step count).
-If a friend has the same brand of the device then you may be able to create a group of your own, which is more fun and definitely more motivating.
-But remember, it’s your week on week results that count – you are your only competition.
+If a friend has the same device brand, you might be able to create a group together, which can be more fun and definitely more motivating.
+But remember, it’s your week-on-week results that count – you are your only competition.

-If you’re prone to sitting or being inactive for long periods of time then set a regular reminder to move.
-Reminders and alarms are a great way to make sure you’re moving more, but they can also reduce your battery life requiring more regular recharges.
+If you tend to sit or be inactive for long periods, set a regular reminder to move.
+Reminders and alarms are a great way to make sure you’re moving more, but they can also reduce your battery life, requiring more regular recharges.

 Consistency and routine are the keys when it comes to tracking.
-Make sure you wear your device for the same hours or better still keep it on 24 hours a day – especially for devices that track your sleep patterns.
-Simply recharge your device when you’re not moving much, like sitting at your desk or when you’re in the shower.
+Make sure you wear your device for the same hours.
+Better, or better still, keep it on 24 hours a day – especially for devices that track your sleep patterns.
+Recharge your device when you’re not moving much, such as when you’re sitting at your desk or in the shower.
 Most devices fully charge in around 20 minutes and last for 3 to 5 days.

 Sigrid de Castella is an internationally published author, speaker, and coach in the fields of health and business.
 Her book “Half The Woman I Was – How I lost 70kg naturally, reclaimed my life … and how you can too!” has received international acclaim and has been hailed as the most comprehensive weight loss book on the market.
 Sigrid has also studied Personal Training with the Fitness Institute Australia and has a keen interest in whole food nutrition, natural therapies and all aspects of physical and mental health.
 Sigrid and holds